TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Experimental_Analysis.md

 - The system successfully detected both Bluetooth and Wi-Fi RID signals, supporting the core requirement for drone tracking.
 - Bluetooth RID is not suitable for long-range campus coverage, but it works well at short to mid-range.
 - Wi-Fi RID is effective for campus-scale monitoring, validating its use as the system’s primary detection method.
-- Elevating the receiver (50 ft up) clearly improved performance; further elevation or directional antennas could extend coverage even more.
+- This experiment was performed with the receiver elevated at 50 feet; further elevation or directional antennas could extend coverage even more.

 ## Experiment 2: Operation and Reliability